Originate/guide/scala/README.md

     def good(a: Season) = ???
     ```

-0. If an API does not differentiate its function parameters with proper typing (for instance, multiple parameters are `Int` or `String`), always use named parameters to disambiguate:
+0. If a function takes multiple arguments of the same type, use named parameters to ensure values are not passed in the wrong order:

     ```scala
     def geo(latitude: Double, longitude: Double) = ???